Charles Cowper Jr.

-Charles Cowper (29 September 1834 – 16 November 1911) was an Australian politician, pastoralist and senior public servant, the son of Sir Charles Cowper who served as Premier of New South Wales on five separate occasions between 1856 and 1870.
+Charles Cowper (29 September 1834 – 16 November 1911) was an Australian politician, pastoralist and senior public servant, the son of Sir Charles Cowper who served as Premier of New South Wales on five occasions between 1856 and 1870.
 During the period 1860 to 1865 Cowper was the elected member of various electorates in support of his father's political faction.
 In the late 1860s he invested in pastoral runs in south-west Queensland, which ultimately led to financial losses due to prolonged drought conditions.
 After a short stint as Police Magistrate at Bourke, Cowper was appointed as the Water Police Magistrate in Sydney.
 In 1874 he was appointed Sheriff of New South Wales, a position he held until his retirement in 1896.

 Early and personal life

 Charles Cowper was the eldest son of Charles Cowper and Eliza (née Sutton), born on 29 September 1834 at St. Phillip's parsonage in Sydney, the residence of his grandfather, Archdeacon William Cowper.
 In 1843, when he was aged nine, Cowper was sent to school at Stroud, under the supervision of his uncle, William M. Cowper, then chaplain to the Australian Agricultural Company.
 He later attended The King's School in Parramatta.

 In 1849, when Cowper was aged fifteen, his father arranged for his son to be articled to the solicitor, James Norton.
 However, during this period the young man's health "broke down", and "eventually he took to station life as a means of restoring his strength".

 By the early 1850s, Cowper's father had purchased the lease of 'Burrabogie' pastoral run on the lower Murrumbidgee River, in the Riverina district of New South Wales, which he held for about a year.
 The price paid for 'Burrabogie' was £500, plus one pound per head for the cattle on the run.
 Cowper (junior) managed the property for his father.
 One record states that Cowper managed the run in about 1852 when he was aged seventeen.
 However, government records indicate that Cowper (senior) held the lease of 'Burrabogie' from September 1853 to September 1854.
 Following major floods in the Murrumbidgee River in June 1852 and July 1853, Cowper (senior) sold the 'Burrabogie' run, making a profit of four thousand pounds in about twelve months.

 By the mid-1850s, Cowper was living at 'Chatsbury' station, a large property north of Goulburn, which he managed for his father.
 In September 1855 Charles Cowper (junior) of 'Chatsbury' was appointed as a justice of the peace (which entitled him to sit as a magistrate on a local Bench for the dispensation of summary justice).

 Charles Cowper and Mary Copland Lethbridge were married on 11 October 1855 at the church of St. Mary Magdalen at South Creek, Parramatta.
 The bride was a grand-daughter of Philip Gidley King, the third Governor of New South Wales.
 The couple had eight children, born between 1856 and 1872.